 I had been nominated for the Small Business Person of the Year award, my assistant explained, and they wanted to interview me as part of their evaluation.

 Worn out from my trip, but simultaneously thrilled, I hurried to my office and put on my best face.

 Insight: Sometimes simple phrases have a way of distilling our thoughts and beliefs down to their very essence.

-The most memorable question they asked — the one to which I answered in a phrase that has continued to replay itself in my mind over the past fifteen years: — was, “What are the three reasons for your company’s success?”
+The most memorable question they asked — the one to which I answered in a phrase that has continued to replay itself in my mind over the past thirty years: — was, “What are the three reasons for your company’s success?”

 Searching for a way to succinctly explain why we’d been so successful, I replied, “People, People, People!”

 People, People, People

 That simple, three-word response was a powerful statement about our company, our culture and my leadership.
 Their simple question led me to distill my leadership philosophy down to its essence.

 Every leader can achieve the best results by employing this most important strategy: